oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 These instructions outline how to install Oppia on a Windows machine.

-### Setting up a development server
+1. Setting up Vagrant:

-1. Download and install [VirtualBox 5.0.12](https://www.virtualbox.org/wiki/Downloads).
+   - Download and install [VirtualBox 5.0.12](https://www.virtualbox.org/wiki/Downloads).
 (You do not need to create a VM, just installing VirtualBox is sufficient.)
-2. Download and install [Vagrant 1.8.1](https://www.vagrantup.com/downloads.html).
+   - Download and install [Vagrant 1.8.1](https://www.vagrantup.com/downloads.html).
 After installation, Vagrant will prompt for a restart.
 Restart your machine.
-3. Create a new folder somewhere on your machine, download the [Vagrantfile](https://raw.githubusercontent.com/oppia/oppia/develop/Vagrantfile), and add it to the folder.
+   - Create a new folder somewhere on your machine, download the [Vagrantfile](https://raw.githubusercontent.com/oppia/oppia/develop/Vagrantfile), and add it to the folder.
 Then, open a command prompt, navigate to the folder you just created, and run `vagrant up`.
 This will create a new virtual machine.
-4. Run `vagrant ssh` to ssh into the virtual machine.
+   - Run `vagrant ssh` to ssh into the virtual machine.
-5. Navigate to the vagrant folder: `cd /vagrant`.
+   - Navigate to the vagrant folder: `cd /vagrant`.
+1. Setting up Oppia:
-6. [Fork and clone](https://help.github.com/articles/fork-a-repo/) the oppia repository.
+   - [Fork and clone](https://help.github.com/articles/fork-a-repo/) the oppia repository.
 (You might have to add your ssh keys to github.)
+   - Run `cd oppia`.
-7. Run `cd oppia`, then run `bash scripts/install_prerequisites.sh` to install the build tools and project dependencies.
+   - Run `bash scripts/install_prerequisites.sh`.
+This installs the build tools and project dependencies.
-8. Run `bash scripts/start.sh`.
-This will install Google App Engine, and start a Python server from which you can run Oppia locally
+   - Run `bash scripts/start.sh`.
+This will install Google App Engine, and start a Python server from which you can run Oppia locally.
-9. If installation has succeeded, you should now be able to access Oppia at `http://localhost:8181/`.
+   - If installation has succeeded, you should now be able to access Oppia at `http://localhost:8181/`.